ucdavis-bioinformatics-training/2021-ASM-genome-assembly/markdown_docs/assembly.md

     grep -v ">" 08-Final/genome.fasta | wc
           1       1 5357193

-Excluding the header, there are 5357193 characters in the file, one of which is a newline character, which leaves us with a total of 5357192, the expected length of our genome sequence after Pilon removed 2 bp.
+Excluding the header, there are 5357193 characters in the file, one of which is a newline character, which leaves us with a total of 5357192, the expected length of our genome sequence.

 ## Assembly Metrics and Quality Control

 How well assembled is the genome?
-What are its characteristics?
 We can look at a few different metrics to get an idea of whether or not the assembly meets our expectations for the genome in terms of contiguity, completeness, and correctness.

 ### Contiguity